InfraInt – Infrastructure development model for hydrogen and CO₂

 What is InfraInt used for?

 The model is intended to show the future expansion needs of H2 and CO2 pipelines in Europe.
 An example result for hydrogen infrastructure in 2030 is shown in Figure 1.
 The model indicates what capacities the pipelines must have to meet the demand of the counties.
 It also highlights the costs of building and operating the pipelines.
 The pipeline infrastructure is determined based on cost minimization, so the calculated transportation network specifies the least-cost option for pipeline-based transportation of hydrogen and CO2.
 Existing plans, such as the Hydrogen Backbone are included in the model as one option of future hydrogen transport.
-As an additional component, the locations and generation capacities of electrolysis and methanation are determined at the county level, specifying additional sinks of hydrogen.
+As an additional component, the locations and production capacities of electrolysis and methanation are determined at district level and thus provide further sources and sinks of hydrogen.
 In particular, the location of the conversion plants provides information on whether electrolysis is placed close to generation when renewable electricity is produced, or close to consumption in counties with hydrogen demand, eliminating the need for connection through hydrogen pipelines.
 Again, the costs of electrolysis and methanation can be evaluated depending on their capacity.

 How does InfraInt work?

-• Electricity demand as well as electricity supply from renewable energies to indicate electricity availability for on-site electrolysis
+- Electricity demand and electricity supply from renewable energies to indicate the availability of electricity for electrolysis on site

-• Hydrogen demand from the sectors transport, building, industry and power generation
+- Hydrogen demand from the transport, buildings, industry and reconversion sectors

-• Model of the existing natural gas transmission network
+- Model of the existing natural gas transportation network

 A cost function is determined in which the following factors are included:

-• Costs for new pipeline construction depending on length and capacity (investment and operation)
+- Costs for the construction of new pipelines depending on length and capacity (investment and operation)

-• Costs for repurpose of natural gas pipelines to hydrogen pipelines
+- Costs for the conversion of natural gas pipelines to hydrogen pipelines

-• Costs for electrolysis depending on generation capacity
+- Costs for electrolysis depending on the production capacity

-• Electricity grid costs for purchasing electrolysis electricity from the electricity grid
+- Electricity grid costs for the purchase of electrolysis electricity from the electricity grid

-When minimizing the cost function, the following constraints must be satisfied:
+When minimizing the cost function, the following constraints must be met:

-• Meeting the demand of hydrogen in each county
+- Covering the demand for hydrogen in each district

-• Limitation of gas flows by capacities of pipelines
+- Limitation of gas flows through pipeline capacities

 Technical details